Skip to Content

 Making Homemade Body Wash from bar soap is so easy.
 Find out how at www.drugstoredivas.net.

-Add your water to the pot.
+Add your water to the pot with the grated soap.

 Making Homemade Body Wash from bar soap is so easy.
 Find out how at www.drugstoredivas.net.